whatcom383/autoblow-ultra-playground/README.md

 # autoblow-ultra-playground

-quick and dirty example api playground.
+quick and dirty example api playground. using the autoblow-js-sdk (https://developers.autoblow.com/guides/autoblow-js-sdk/)

 You can load a local video, and a funscript from a url and play the script+video synced